Severe Weather in the North East 1901-2010

 8th January 2005 Gales

-A strong gale affecting most of Northern England.
-Structural damage widespread.
-85mph gust recorded at Leeming in North Yorkshire.
+There was severe weather when a strong gale affecting most of Northern England early in January 2005.
+Structural damage was widespread, mainly to roofs and trees.
+An 85mph gust was recorded at Leeming in North Yorkshire.

 Gale Damage January 2005